 Eligible workers typically continue to receive these benefits while they are earning less than they were before.

 You may be eligible for permanent partial disability benefits if the injury causes a permanent impairment to your body, a permanent physical restriction, or a permanent loss in earning capacity.
 For example, let's say that Bob tears his rotator cuff in a terrible work accident.
 Bob promptly reports the injury and receives treatment.
 Bob follows all medical advice from his doctor, including having the expensive surgery and complying with all physical therapy exercises.
 Unfortunately, Bob can no longer lift his arm above his shoulder, and his doctors say that there is nothing more for him to do.
 Even though Bob has reached maximum medical improvement, he will have this permanent restriction going forward.
 Bob may be eligible for permanent partial disability benefits.

 If your work injury prevents you from getting gainful employment and earning meaningful wages in the future, then you may be eligible for permanent total disability.
 This may be the case if you lost the use of more than one limb or suffered a permanent brain injury.

-You may already know that Workers’ Comp covers medical and hospital bills for your workplace injury, but it also provides many other important benefits for employees.
-Workers’ Comp benefits may extend to rehabilitation of an injury such as paying for physical therapy or occupational therapy.
-It may extend to job and task retraining for specific job duties or retraining for new positions that you are better suited to because of the injury.
-Workers’ Compensation benefits may also provide disability payments while you are unable to work.
+In addition to workers' compensation medical bill coverage, benefits for other important costs are available to employees.
+Workers' compensation benefits may also extend to rehabilitation of an injury, such as paying for physical therapy or occupational therapy.
+In some cases, it covers task retraining for specific job duties or for new positions that you are better suited to because of the injury.
+Workers' compensation benefits may also provide disability payments while you are unable to work.